amsterdamtimemachine/data-index/README.md

 assigned an open-ended window back to their predecessor's end: CBS buurten from 1921, CBS wijken from 1850.**

-### How dates resolve
+### Dates resolution

 The full extent of the Data Index timeline is derived from the earliest date any feature starts to the latest date any feature ends.
 A feature in the Index belongs to every time bin its `[start, end]` time range overlaps.

-Two values are instead resolved to a single answer, and each surfaces at a specific spot in the UI:
+That overlap rule spreads one feature across many bins.

-- **The place name shown on a result is the historical one.** A feature is labelled with the name its location had at the feature's own date, not today's — so a 1700 record of a street reads **Heiligeweg (nu Kalverstraat)**: the period name, with the current name in brackets when the two differ. *(Under the hood: the latest `place_name` whose `since` is ≤ the feature's `end_date`, falling back to the current `preferred_label` for places with no dated names.)*
+A street or address feature shows its historical name (from `place_name`) with today's name (from `preferred_label`) in brackets when the two differ — a 1700 record of a street reads **Heiligeweg (nu Kalverstraat)**.
+A place with no dated name just shows its current `preferred_label`.
+The historical name is resolved at query time as the **most recent** `place_name` whose `since` is ≤ the feature's `end_date` — the name in force when the feature ends.

-- **An area result lands on the boundary of its own time.** A neighbourhood/district feature is attached to the version of that area that existed at its date, so its heatmap footprint — and the division it's grouped under when opened — follow that era's shape rather than today's.
-A record straddling a boundary year attaches to the era it overlapped most. *(Under the hood: the `place` row whose `[valid_since, valid_until)` window overlaps the feature's range the most.)*
+Neighbourhood and district geometry, unlike a street's or address's, changes across history: each era's division is its own `place` row with its own polygon and `[valid_since, valid_until)` window.
+Which era a feature attaches to is decided **at ingest, not query time** — it's linked to the `place` whose window overlaps the feature's `[start, end]` the most.
+At query time the heatmap then counts that feature against its historical geometry's footprint, **even though the basemap shows the modern city**.

-Both name- and era-windows are half-open `[since, until)` at year granularity, where `valid_until = null` means "still current".
+Both name- and era-windows run from `since` up to but not including `until` (at year granularity), so a boundary year falls in exactly one window; `valid_until = null` means "still current".

 ## Data ingestion